-What Should You Include in a Cover Letter for a Law Internship?
+Writing a Cover Letter for a Law Internship Application

 But it can be difficult to set yourself apart from other candidates when you’re a student with limited work experience.
 This is where a well-written, thoughtful cover letter comes in.
 It can be a powerful tool for securing a law internship, an opportunity to demonstrate your expertise, work ethic, knowledge, and passion for the subject.

 Don’t just repeat and retell your resume.
 Tailoring your cover letter to a particular firm's specialties and needs can help you stand out as a polished and professional applicant.
-Your cover letter should show your personality and give specific examples—either from your work in school or in a previous internship—of how you can fulfill the internship's responsibilities.
+Your cover letter should show your personality and give specific examples—either from your work your education or in a previous internship—of how you can fulfill the internship's responsibilities.

 Some Tips and Some Things to Keep in Mind